Building for biodiversity: Reimagining construction through cross-pollination

 Cross-pollination through co-creation

-In collaboration with experts from various disciplines (builders, governments, ecologists, landscape architects, artists, marketers, etc.), we searched in a four-day fast-track for solutions that could stimulate imagination within organisations.
+In collaboration with experts from various disciplines (builders, governments, ecologists, landscape architects, artists, marketers, etc.), we searched for solutions that could stimulate imagination within organisations during a four-day fast-track.
 This co-creative process was a big part of the solution.
 By having disciplines thinking together, cross-pollination happened between all parties, which led to new solutions.

 A prototype for change